International shipping to Mexico: Your how-to guide for shipping packages to our neighbors down south.

 To purchase postage online, you’ll need to know the dimensions and weight of your package.
 With this information, you can use online services from USPS, FedEx, or UPS to purchase postage and create a shipping label.
 You’ll need an account to create shipping labels, track packages, and conduct other shipping-related services.

-With Shippo, you can print out your shipping label with your home printer and use tape to attach it to your package.
-You'll also be able to print your customs documents from Shippo.
+With EasyShip, you can print out your shipping label with your home printer and use tape to attach it to your package.
+You’ll also be able to print your customs documents from EasyShip software and get discount rates from USPS, UPS, and DHL.

 In person, the carrier will weigh and measure your package and calculate shipping costs for you.
 Remember, postage will be expensive then buying in-person.
 USPS postage can be purchased at an official Post Office or approved Postal Provider.
 Locations can be found online.
 To use UPS to ship packages to Mexico, visit an official UPS Store location or authorized provider.
 For FedEx services, visit a FedEx Office, FedEx Ship Center, Office Depot, OfficeMax, or an authorized FedEx ShipCenter.
 You can find DHL locations here.